Though I have not owned a Citroen D or GSA for some

 Citoen Owners Club

-- San Francisco's Citroen Car
+- San Francisco has two lively clubs, Citroen Car

 Francisco Citroen Club.

 - While Facebook gets a lot of attention, if you want the best